RareEarthToken-gif/ret-site/README.md

 ## Overview

-RET is designed as a fixed-supply digital asset with a conceptual reference to rare earth elements and their strategic importance in modern industry and technology.
+Rare Earth Token (RET) is designed as a fixed-supply digital asset aligned with long-term themes of technological development, resource scarcity, and industrial dependency on critical materials.

+The project focuses on simplicity, transparency, and structural clarity rather than complex token mechanics or asset backing.

 RET does not provide ownership, claims, or redemption rights to any physical assets.

+---

+## Purpose

+The purpose of Rare Earth Token (RET) is to establish a transparent and scarcity-based digital asset that reflects the growing relevance of strategic resources in a fully digital form.

+RET is not designed to replicate commodity exposure but to exist as an independent digital asset inspired by macroeconomic and industrial dynamics.

 ---

 ## Core Parameters

 - **Network:** Ethereum Mainnet
 - **Standard:** ERC-20
 - **Total Supply:** 30,000,000 RET
 - **Decimals:** 18

 **Contract address:**
 `0x9728da076538ff9781566b6040D8819fC5da3f37`